Werther158/multimedia_sharing_tool/README.md

 # HPC Project

-Share video, screen, camera and audio with a RTSP stream through Lan or Wan supporting CUDA computations in a High Performance embedded environment, applying real-time AI techiques of Intrusion Detection with bounding boxes localization and frames manipulations.
+Share video, screen, camera and audio with a RTSP stream through Lan or Wan supporting CUDA computations in a High Performance embedded environment (Nvidia Jetson Nano), applying real-time AI techiques of Intrusion Detection with bounding boxes localization and frames manipulations.

 ## External Dependencies: